stonepros/stone/doc/architecture.rst

 --------------------------------

 Modern applications need a simple object storage interface with asynchronous communication capability.
-The Ceph Storage Cluster provides a simple object storage interface with asynchronous communication capability.
+The Stone Storage Cluster provides a simple object storage interface with asynchronous communication capability.
 The interface provides direct, parallel access to objects throughout the cluster.